HackYourFuture/Assignments/1-JavaScript/Week3/README.md

 observable.notify("Let's see what happens here!");
 ```

-Because the `createObservable()` function resides in another file we first need to obtain a reference to it by calling the Node.js `require()` function and saving the reference to a `const` variable.
-(You will learn more about Node.js in the Node curriculum module.
-Note that the `ex4-observable.js` file "exports" the `createObserver` function.)
+Because the `createObservable()` function resides in another file we first need to obtain a reference to it by importing it from `.ex4-observable.js`.

 In `main.js`, we first create two example functions that log their argument to the console after modifying it (upper case, lower case).